saisree27/Maelstrom/README.md

  - Check extensions
  - Razoring
  - Quiescence search with delta pruning
- - Evaluation utilizing PeSTO tapered evaluation, mobility, and pawn structure
+ - Hand-crafted evaluation (HCE) utilizing PeSTO tapered evaluation, mobility, pawn structure, bishop pair, and pawn shield king safety
  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases).
  - Time management
  - Custom opening book (by default opening book is off, but can be enabled with `setoption name UseBook value true`)